 The sccs command also includes the capability to run ``setuid'' to provide additional protection.
 However, this does not apply to subcommands such as sccs-admin(1), since this would allow anyone to change the authorizations of the history file.
 Commands that would do so always run as the real user.

 The following options are supported:

-Define the root portion of the path name for SCCS history files.
+Defines the root portion of the path name for SCCS history files.
 The default root portion is the current directory. rootprefix is prepended to the entire file argument, even if file is an absolute path name. -d overrides any directory specified by the PROJECTDIR environment variable (see ENVIRONMENT VARIABLES below).

 The following operands are supported:

 An SCCS utility name or the name of one of the pseudo-utilities listed in USAGE.

 An option or option-argument to be passed to subcommand.

 An operand to be passed to subcommand.

 The usage for sccs is described below.

 Many of the following sccs subcommands invoke programs that reside in /usr/ccs/bin.
 Many of these subcommands accept additional arguments that are documented in the reference page for the utility program the subcommand invokes.